OUR BLOG

 • Not verifying patient information

-• Failure to respond to a patient’s need in a timely manner
+• Failure to respond to a patient’s need on time

 • Neglecting to update a patient’s chart